trussworks/Engineering-Playbook/README.md

 ## Overview

 The beginnings of an engineering playbook for Truss.
-If it reaches a critical mass it should get moved to its own repo.

 ### Purpose